 At the onset of the 20th century, Pratt & Whitney’s company team pioneered an indoor version of baseball.
-During the fall of 1899 and 1900, Hartford’s Indoor Baseball League played in the Y.M.C.A. gymnasium.
-During the summer months Pratt & Whitney’s club played in Hartford’s Shop Baseball League which developed into Hartford’s Factory League in 1904.
+During the fall of 1899 and 1900, they took part in Hartford’s Indoor Baseball League hosted in the Y.M.C.A. gymnasium.
+In the summer months Pratt & Whitney played in Hartford’s Shop Baseball League, later called the Factory League.
 Opposing teams included Colt Armory, Billings & Spencer, Hartford Electric Vehicle, Hartford Rubber Works and Pope Manufacturing.
-Much to the delight of Hartford cranks, the Factory League convened at Colt Park and Wethersfield Avenue Grounds (later Clarkin Stadium and then Bulkeley Stadium).
+Much to the delight of local fans, the Factory League convened at Colt Park and Wethersfield Avenue Grounds (later Clarkin Stadium and then Bulkeley Stadium).

-By 1916, Hartford’s Factory League had evolved into the Hartford Industrial League.
+By 1916, the Factory League had evolved into the Hartford Industrial League.
 Also nicknamed the Dusty League, it was Hartford’s best amateur loop.
-Pratt & Whitney seized the league’s championship in its inaugural season.
-Standout Pratt & Whitney players included: Dutch Leonard, a hard-throwing moundsman from Hartford, John Muldoon, a catcher who later signed with the Hartford Senators of the Eastern Association and Sam Hyman a southpaw hurler from Hartford High School who played professionally for more than 11 years.
-However, most players were local men from Hartford.
+Pratt & Whitney seized the championship in its inaugural season.
+Standout players included: Dutch Leonard, a hard-throwing moundsman from Hartford, John Muldoon, a catcher who went on to sign with the Hartford Senators of the Eastern Association and Sam Hyman a southpaw hurler from Hartford High School who played professional for eleven years.
+However, most players were local men.
 An amatuer named Rex Islieb was a skillful outfielder named who led Pratt & Whitney to clinch the Hartford Industrial League pennant in 1918.

-Perhaps the most intriguing Pratt & Whitney ballgame took place on Sunday, September 22, 1918, when they squared off against a 23 year old named Babe Ruth.
-Eleven days after Ruth and the Boston Red Sox won the World Series, he came to Hartford to play in benefit games at Wethersfield Avenue Grounds.
-The exhibitions raised funds for the Bat and Ball Fund which donated baseball equipment to American soldiers of World War I. Including Ruth, five Major Leaguers made appearances that day.
-Ruth’s Red Sox teammate, “Bullet” Joe Bush started on the mound for Pratt & Whitney with Herman Bronkie, Shano Collins and Joe Dugan behind him.
-Ruth pitched for the semi-pro Hartford Poli’s club and hit third in the batting order.
-Even though he pitched well, Ruth was out dueled by Bush’s 2-hit pitching performance and Pratt & Whitney won the contest by a score of 1 to 0.
+Then on September 22, 1918, Pratt & Whitney squared off against a 23-year-old Babe Ruth.
+Eleven days after Ruth and the Boston Red Sox won the World Series, he came to Hartford to appear in benefit games at Wethersfield Avenue Grounds.
+The event fundraised for the Bat and Ball Fund, which donated baseball equipment to American soldiers of World War I. Ruth hurled for the semi-pro Hartford Poli’s and batted third.
+His Red Sox teammate, “Bullet” Joe Bush started on the mound for Pratt & Whitney with Herman Bronkie, Shano Collins and Joe Dugan behind him.
+Even though Ruth pitched well, the Great Bambino was outdueled by Bush’s two-hit pitching performance and Pratt & Whitney won a 1-0 contest.

-The “Roaring Twenties” prompted more expansion at Pratt & Whitney.
+The “Roaring Twenties” prompted expansion at Pratt & Whitney.
 In addition to baseball, Pratt & Whitney employees also formed bowling, tennis, basketball and football clubs.
-The baseball club continued to do battle in Hartford’s Industrial League, though with less success than the previous decade.
-Employees and local fans continued to lean on baseball while the proliferation of automobiles and advances in air travel altered the future of Pratt & Whitney and Hartford.
+The baseball club continued to do battle in Hartford’s Industrial League with less success than the previous decade.
+Employees and fans leaned on baseball while the proliferation of automobiles and advances in air travel altered the future of Pratt & Whitney.
 In 1925, aviation engineer Frederick Rentschler partnered with Pratt & Whitney Machine Tool to build new aircraft engines, thus beginning Pratt & Whitney Aircraft Company.

 Meanwhile Pratt & Whitney Machine Tool pressed on as a separate company with a baseball club of their own.
-Both Pratt & Whitney Machine Tool and Pratt & Whitney Aircraft each organized teams in Hartford’s amateur leagues and would often go head-to-head on the diamond.
-Meanwhile, off the field, federal antitrust laws broke up United Aircraft and Transport Corp in 1934.
-A new company was formed called United Aircraft Corporation, consisting of Pratt & Whitney Aircraft, Sikorsky, Chance Vought and Hamilton Standard was headquartered in Hartford with Frederick Rentschler as president.
-By 1935, Rentschler had completed a giant complex in East Hartford, Connecticut, with aims at vertically integrating airplane manufacturing.
+Pratt & Whitney Machine Tool and Pratt & Whitney Aircraft would often go head-to-head on the diamond.
+But in 1934, federal antitrust laws broke up United Aircraft and Transport Corporation.
+A new company was formed called United Aircraft Corporation, consisting of Pratt & Whitney Aircraft, Sikorsky, Chance Vought and Hamilton Standard.
+They were headquartered in Hartford with Frederick Rentschler as president.
+By 1935, Rentschler had completed a giant complex in East Hartford to manufactures airplanes.

-Regardless of changes in business, Pratt & Whitney Machine Tool and Pratt & Whitney Aircraft remained backers of baseball clubs in Hartford’s Industrial League, the Public Service League and the East Hartford Twilight League.
-Some of the best company teams were represented in two summer leagues at once.
-Pratt & Whitney Aircraft entered the East Hartford Twilight League in 1937 after finishing third place in the Industrial League that same summer.
-The team featured local greats and future GHTBL Hall of Fame inductees Joe Tripp and Bill Calusine.
-Former professional ballplayer, Hal Justin served as manager and Pratt & Whitney Aircraft won the 1939 Industrial League championship.
+Regardless of the many business changes, both Pratt & Whitney Machine Tool and Pratt & Whitney Aircraft (United Aircraft) sponsored teams in Hartford’s Industrial League, the Public Service League and the East Hartford Twilight League.
+In 1937, United Aircraft had clubs in both the East Hartford Twilight League and the Industrial League.
+United Aircraft featured local greats and future GHTBL Hall of Fame inductees Joe Tripp and Bill Calusine.
+Former professional, Hal Justin served as manager and led United Aircraft to the 1939 Industrial League championship.

 In 1952, Pratt & Whitney Aircraft won championships in the Hartford Industrial League and the Manchester Twilight League.
 The following summer, the company team tested their mettle in the Hartford Twilight League and outshined the competition.
-Led by their manager, Johnny Roser, Aircraft captured the 1953 Hartford Twilight League championship.
+Led by their manager, Johnny Roser, Aircraft earned the 1953 Hartford Twilight League championship.
 Professional scouts continued to take notice.
-In 1954, the New York Giants signed Pratt & Whitney Aircraft pitcher, Bob Kelley to a minor league contract.
-Aircraft’s company team solidified their amateur baseball dynasty in 1955 when they commandeered another dual championship in the Industrial League and the Hartford Twilight League.
+The New York Giants signed Pratt & Whitney Aircraft pitcher, Bob Kelley to a minor league contract.
+Aircraft cemented their dynasty in 1955 when they commandeered another dual championship in the Industrial League and the Hartford Twilight League.

 In 1957, Pratt & Whitney Aircraft first baseman Dick Pomeroy won the Hartford Twilight League batting title.
 The club’s ace and freshman at the University of Connecticut, Pete Sala pitched his way to a minor league contract with the Pittsburgh Pirates.
 Pratt & Whitney Aircraft entered the Hartford Twilight League for a final season in 1960.
 In the coming years, Pratt & Whitney Machine Tool and Pratt & Whitney Aircraft began to favor softball teams instead of baseball.
 When the company opened a new division in North Haven, Connecticut later that year, a baseball field was erected on the premises for the enjoyment of employees and management.

-In summary, Pratt & Whitney backed baseball clubs competed in Hartford’s amateur leagues for nearly a century.
-The company was a crucial contributor to Hartford’s earliest baseball era.
-Employees and fans turned to the game for recreation and entertainment throughout two World Wars and the Great Depression.
-Amidst decades of change, mergers and acquisitions, baseball was a constant for local manufacturers like Pratt & Whitney Machine Tool and Pratt & Whitney Aircraft.
-Although its impact is now largely forgotten, Pratt & Whitney and its employees must be remembered as major influencers on baseball in the Greater Hartford area.
+Clubs adorned with the name Pratt & Whitney competed in Hartford’s amateur leagues for nearly a century.
+Employees and fans turned to the game for recreation and entertainment throughout two world wars.
+Amid decades of change, mergers and acquisitions, baseball was a constant for local manufacturers like Pratt & Whitney Machine Tool and Pratt & Whitney Aircraft.
+Although few people remember, Pratt & Whitney and its employees were major influencers on the development of baseball in the Greater Hartford area.